noahkunej/Minesweeper/README.md

 		Console.WriteLine("Proceed to type in a position on the board to place down a marker there");
 		Console.ReadLine();
 		Console.WriteLine("If you successfully unvail all 85 squares without bombs, you win!");
 		Console.ReadLine();
+		Console.WriteLine("In two player mode, the players alternate moves until one player makes a mistake:");
+		Console.ReadLine();
 		Console.WriteLine("GOOD LUCK");
 	}